rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 Similarly, we propose a sentinel for output where input is passed as "iterator and sentinel".
 See [Proposed API](#proposed_api) for the examples.

-We also propose output ranges to have boundaries set independently of the input range(s).
+We also propose output ranges to have boundaries set independently of the input ranges.
 An algorithm should stop as soon as the end is reached for the shortest range.
 The main motivation is to follow established practices of secure coding, which recommend or even require to always specify the size of the output in order to prevent out-of-range data modifications.
 We think this will not impose any practical limitation on which ranges can be